LMP PRO (LMP2) – The Car

 My experience with the 3d printing was mixed, the standard FDM printing was straight forward, supports need to be assigned to the wall prints and I spent some time removing the support material to get the carbon fibre back plate to finish flush later during assembly.
 I adjusted the support settings on the GTE PRO so check out that section for the support print settings.

 The SLA printing was also straightforward for the water washable parts.
 Printing the transparent resin was awkward, the first transparent resin I purchased was poor and came out with a yellow tint, I tried again with EONO transparent and luckily that was much better and the prints came out good.
-It is a pain to clean because IPA is needed.
+I found it annoying to clean because IPA is needed.

 The grips are printed in F-80 Resione black rubber, the print settings are downloaded from Resione and I did not have any issues with the printing, however it is smelly, thick resin and IPA is needed again for cleaning.
-The finished grips have a great feel, more on that later in the grips section.
+The finished grips have a nice feeling, much better than covered 3d prints, more on that later in the grips section.